mnansary/Triton-Jina-v3-TRT/README.md

 ## Installation

-This section guides you through setting up the Triton Inference Server with Jina Embeddings v3, optimized for NVIDIA GPUs using TensorRT.
+This section guides you through setting up the Triton Inference Server with Jina Embeddings v3, optimized for NVIDIA GPUs using the ONNX runtime.

 ---